 I found these candle lanterns for a few dollars years ago at a thrift store.
 They are OK just as is, but the color didn’t fit my style of decorating.
 However they are classic and have great lines so I knew I could easily transform them to my liking.

-Painting the bottoms using white chalk paint turned them into decorating items I like.
+Painting the bases on each using white chalk paint turned them into decorating items I like.
 I hope you never get bored of seeing them, as I have been using them for years now, both inside and outside my house.

 When you know your style – you will know that by removing a part of an item, cleaning it up, or painting it – it will look like something right out of a home decorating catalog.

-I added small cedar wreaths to the candle lanterns this past Christmas and raised them up using another item I always look for at thrift stores and that is hard covered books that I can cover with colorful gift wrap or paint to make lifts of varying heights for decor, lamps and flower vases.
+I added small cedar wreaths to the candle lanterns this past Christmas and raised them up using another item I always look for at thrift stores and that is hard cover books.
+I cover the books with colorful gift wrap or paint to make lifts of varying heights for decor, lamps and flower vases.